 If you are in negative equity and looking to sell your property, then you know you have a problem.

-If your mortgage is near redemption (I would consider near being within five years) then you need to act.
-The longer it goes on the less options available to you.
+If your mortgage is near redemption (I would consider near being within five years), then you need to act.
+The longer it goes on, the fewer options available to you.

 An example of negative equity

 - That is a £10,000 shortfall that you must find to pay the mortgage company

 What Are Your OPTIONS When Selling Your Portfolio With Negative Equity?

 First, speak to your lender.
 Some lenders are now more accommodating.

 We have come across some landlords who are near the end of the mortgage term and unable to pay the shortfall due to the lower value.